with less-common features

 is thinkable that a tube-shaped part of the cortex tissue had

 been made poisonous to fend off any intruder, be it fungus or

-dark and mislead observers into the assumption that the tube with
+the assumption that the rot-resistent tube is made of

 different type of tube, a hollow straw with or without epidermis